surajverma/toolstack/README.md

 MIT.
 See [LICENSE](LICENSE).

-If you find ToolStack useful, you can support the project at https://ko-fi.com/skv.
+If you find ToolStack useful, you can [buy me a coffee](https://ko-fi.com/skv).